maziac/lagmeter/Readme.md

 - The vertical screen position (not the horizontal) matters for the lag measurement.
 The more the photo sensor is positioned to the bottom the bigger the values.
 From middle to bottom this is approx. 7ms for the minimum.
-This correlates quite good with 20ms for a full screen (half = 10,approx 7).
+This correlates quite good with 20ms for a full screen (half = 10, approx 7).
 - BenQ is approx. 30ms faster than EIZO-DVI (minimum).
 - EIZO-SVGA is approx. 8ms faster than EIZO-DVI (minimum).
 => Could be that SVGA output is 8ms faster than HDMI output from the NUC.
 Then, if BenQ would have an SVGA input a lag of 30ms (minimum could be achievable).